How Ivermectin Became The New Focus Of The Anti-Vaccine Movement

 When COVID-19 vaccines arrived last winter, they relieved some of the pressure — but more Republicans were skeptical of the vaccines than Democrats, a divide that has only widened over time.

 So the hunt for alternative cures continued to have political value.
-In December 2020, Senator Ron Johnson, R-Wis., invited Dr. Pierre Kory, a critical care physician then-affiliated with St. Luke's Aurora Medical Center in Milwaukee, Wis., to testify about ivermectin at a Senate Committee Hearing.
-Kory is a founding member and spokesperson for the Front Line COVID-19 Critical Care Alliance or FLCCC, a small group of doctors whose views on ivermectin diverge from the wider medical community.
+In December, Sen. Ron Johnson, R-Wis., invited Pierre Kory, a critical care physician then affiliated with St. Luke's Aurora Medical Center in Milwaukee, to testify about ivermectin at a Senate committee hearing.
+Kory is a founding member and spokesperson for the Front Line COVID-19 Critical Care Alliance, a small group of doctors whose views on ivermectin diverge from the wider medical community.

 At the Senate hearing, he stated that the drug was "proving to be of miraculous impact" and claimed unequivocally that it has a prophylactic effect against COVID-19: "It basically obliterates transmission of this virus.
 If you take it, you will not get sick," he said.

-Kory's comments circulated widely on the internet, but were not backed by solid scientific evidence available at the time or since.
-YouTube later removed videos of the hearing from their platforms, deeming it "inappropriate content," but Kory's championing of ivermectin had already received more than 1 million views, according to an AP report.
+Kory's comments circulated widely on the internet but were not backed by solid scientific evidence available at the time or since.
+YouTube later removed videos of the hearing from their platforms, deeming it "inappropriate content," but Kory's championing of ivermectin had already received more than 1 million views, according to an Associated Press report.

 The video's removal led to cries of censorship from the right, weaving a thread of conspiracy through the narrative for those who were looking for it.

 Soon right-wing media figures such as Fox News host Laura Ingraham began touting the drug.
-Other influencers such as comedian Joe Rogan also amplified the reputation of ivermectin — Rogan promoted the drug on his super popular podcast and later announced that he took it himself for COVID-19.
+Other influencers such as comedian Joe Rogan also amplified the reputation of ivermectin — Rogan promoted the drug on his popular podcast and later announced he took it for COVID-19.

 For people inclined to be suspicious of government scientists and federal policies on issues such as mask-wearing, ivermectin filled the place of the failed hydroxychloroquine as an alternative to the official federal guidance on how to prevent and treat COVID-19.